Tornadoes of 2012: March 2–3 (United States)

-March 9

-On the morning of March 9, 2012, a particularly devastating and long-lived hailstorm hit the Hawaiian islands of Oahu and Lanai.
-This event produced the largest hailstone ever recorded in Hawaii since records began in 1950 and National Weather Service meteorologist Tom Birchard stated that the event was "unprecedented."
-In addition to the spectacular early-morning lightning storms and flooding from the four feet (3.3 meters) of rainfall received, a tornadic waterspout formed off the coast of Oahu during the morning of March 9, 2012.
-This mesocyclone-induced waterspout tracked inland for 1.5 miles, becoming an EF0 tornado that caused minor damage to the Enchanted Lakes subdivision of Kailua at 7:10 am Hawaiian-Aleutian Time.

-March 15
+March 15 (Michigan)

 As a weak disturbance moved across the Ohio Valley, energy associated with the system, combined with abnormally warm temperatures, led to the formation of severe thunderstorms from Michigan to the Gulf States, where the Storm Prediction Center had already issued a Slight risk.
 As the day progressed, isolated thunderstorms began to form and quickly strengthened into tornado-producing cells across the state of Michigan, with Tornado Warnings being issued for Lenawee, Washtenaw, Lapeer, and Monroe Counties.
 After surveying the area, the National Weather Service confirmed three tornado touchdowns on March 15 across Michigan.
 The first was an EF0, causing minor tree, structure, and power line damage.
 The second was rated an EF2, uprooting many trees and shifting a house off of its foundation 3 mi south of Columbiaville, Michigan, 5 mi northwest of Lapeer, Michigan.
 The final was rated an EF3 on the Enhanced Fujita Scale, with winds between 135 and 140 mph.
 This tornado impacted the city of Dexter, where severe structural damage was recorded and multiple homes were destroyed.

-March 18–24
+March 18–24 (United States)

 A slow-moving cutoff low produced numerous tornadoes over a seven-day period, several of which were strong.
 On March 18, two EF3 tornadoes and two EF2 tornadoes destroyed homes and caused severe damage near North Platte, Nebraska.
-On March 19, several more strong EF2 tornadoes touched down in Southwest Texas, and several weak tornadoes impacted the San Antonio, Texas area.
+On March 19, several more strong EF2 tornadoes touched down in Southwest Texas, and several weak tornadoes impacted the San Antonio, Texas, area.
 Other tornadoes, a few of which were strong, touched down in Louisiana and Mississippi from March 20 and 22.
 One person was slightly injured as a result of an EF2 tornado that struck the town of Gueydan, Louisiana.
-On March 23, several additional tornadoes were reported across Illinois, Indiana, Ohio, and Kentucky, including a high-end EF1 that caused heavy damage in the Louisville, Kentucky suburbs.
+On March 23, several additional tornadoes were reported across Illinois, Indiana, Ohio, and Kentucky, including a high-end EF1 that caused heavy damage in the Louisville, Kentucky, suburbs.
 One person was killed and two others were injured when a high-end EF2 tornado obliterated a tied-down mobile home near Opdyke, Illinois.
 On March 24, a weak EF0 touched down in Florida as the system moved eastward and came to an end.